GLOBAL MARKETS-Stocks rally, euro falls as ECB open to more stimulus

 Euro zone government bonds rallied, with benchmark German 10-year Bund yields falling to 0.49 percent, down 0.07 percentage point.

-U.S. Treasury yields were little changed, with the 10-year note yield flat at 2.028 percent.
+U.S. Treasury yields were little changed, with the 10-year note yield edging up to 2.039 percent.

-Gold held near its lowest in more than a week, last trading at $1,166 an ounce.
-(Additional reporting by Hideyuki Sano in Tokyo, Nichola Saminather in Singapore and Nigel Stephenson, Marius Zaharia and Simon Falush in London; Editing by Dave Gregorio, Nick Zieminski and Dan Grebler)
+Gold held near its lowest in more than a week, last trading at $1,167 an ounce.
+(Additional reporting by Hideyuki Sano in Tokyo, Nichola Saminather in Singapore and Nigel Stephenson, Marius Zaharia and Simon Falush in London; Editing by Dave Gregorio and Nick Zieminski)